 Assessment methods may include Observation activities involving Demonstration or Role-plays, Short answer questions, Multiple choice questions, Written assessments, Projects and Simulated assessment environments.

-Upon successful completion of the 36 units of competency, students will be issued an AUR30616 Certificate III in Light Vehicle Mechanical Technology qualification and record of results that indicates the units successfully completed.
+Upon successful completion of the 36 units of competency, students will be issued an AUR30620 Certificate III in Light Vehicle Mechanical Technology qualification and a record of results that indicate the units successfully completed.
 Students who successfully complete some but not all of the units of competency in the course will be issued a Statement of Attainment detailing the units they have successfully completed